 This is how it was announced.

-Tanner was sued by Media general and was locked up for two years after a tax fraude in the nineties and died on December 1st 2005.
+Tanner was sued by Media General and was locked up for two years after a tax fraude in the nineties and died on December 1st 2005, just before he would habe send to jail for five years after bribing a judge.
 Media General is still there, but no jingle anymore.

 Tanner died in 2005